agaosto/Vulnerable-JWT/08 - JWT storage - XSS, CSRF/README.md

 ### Running the Application

 To run the application:
-1. Browse to the *08 - JWT storage - XSS, CSRF* folder
+1. Browse to the '*08 - JWT storage - XSS, CSRF*' folder
 2. Install the dependencies by running the following command:

    ```shell